mitch-haszard/operating-systems/README.md

 # operating-systems
-Assignments for OS class at NYU
+Collection of assignments for OS class at NYU.